Intention (criminal law): Definitions

 Intent is defined in English law by the ruling in R v Mohan [1976] QB 1 as "the decision to bring about a prohibited consequence" (malum prohibitum).

 A range of words represents shades of intent in criminal laws around the world.
 The mental element, or mens rea, of murder, for example, was historically called malice aforethought.
-In some jurisdictions transferred intent allows the prosecution for intentional murder if a death occurs in the course of committing an intentional felony.
-The intent for the felony is transferred to the killing in this type of situation.
+In some jurisdictions transferred intent allows the prosecution for intentional murder if a death occurs in the course of committing an intentional crime (see Felony murder rule).
+The intent for the other crime is transferred to the killing in this type of situation.
 The language of "malice" is mostly abandoned and intent element of a crime, such as intent to kill, may exist without a malicious motive, or even with a benevolent motive, such as in the case of euthanasia.

 A person intends a consequence when they 1) foresee that it will happen if their given series of acts or omissions continue, and 2) desire it to happen.
 The most serious level of culpability, justifying the most serious levels of punishment, is achieved when both these components are actually present in the accused's mind (a "subjective" test).
 A person who plans and executes a crime is considered, rightly or wrongly, a more serious danger to the public than one who acts spontaneously (perhaps because they are less likely to get caught), whether out of the sudden opportunity to steal, or out of anger to injure another.
 But intent can also come from the common law viewpoint as well.